Nelson Johnston

-Nelson Johnston Barrientos (born 25 February 1990), is a Cuba professional footballer who plays as a goalkeeper for Costa Rican club Asociación Deportiva y Recreativa Jicaral and the Cuba national team.
+Nelson Johnston Barrientos (born 25 February 1990) is a Cuban professional footballer who plays as a goalkeeper for Costa Rican club ADR Cóbano and the Cuba national team.

 He made his international debut in a friendly match in a 3–1 friendly defeat to Nicaragua.

 Johnston appeared in the CONCACAF Nations League, the 2019 CONCACAF Gold Cup held in Costa Rica, Jamaica, and the United States, and last appeared the qualifying matches for the 2022 FIFA World Cup to be held in Qatar.